 Bamboo Containers 🎍

 Bamboo is an up-and-coming sustainable material that many green beauty brands are using to house their cosmetics.
 Most communities accept this material in their recycling facilities.
 In many cases, bamboo can even be composted.
-For instance, Elate Beauty’s Uplift Foundation is packaged in a glass jar with a bamboo lid.
-The glass jar can be recycled while the bamboo lid can go straight into the compost!
+For instance, Elate offers bamboo palettes that are refillable but can go straight into the compost when you no longer need them!

 Related post: “40+ Natural Brands with Zero Waste or Sustainable Packaging“